Digital Asset Management (DAM) versus Brand Portal: Understanding the differences

 At Smint.io we think it’s best to separate portal functionality from content getting you a “backless frontend” so to say.
-That way your Brand Portal leverages existing infrastructure investments while enabling you to take control of your brand assets.
+Delivering your Brand Portal based on a nimble Content Experience Platform leverages existing infrastructure investments while enabling you to take control of your brand assets.

-It enables you to deliver a great digital experience around the communication of your brand identity and brand guidelines while offering your users the functionality they need and expect.
+It enables you to provide a great digital experience around the communication of your brand identity and brand guidelines while offering your users the functionality they need and expect.

 Lovable software for beautiful content.